-Leading data storage manufacturer Western Digital (NASDAQ: WDC) announced better-than-expected results in the Q3 FY2023 quarter, with revenue down 36% year on year to $2.8 billion.
-However, guidance for the next quarter was less impressive, coming in at $2.5 billion at the midpoint, being 11.9% below analyst estimates.
-Western Digital made a GAAP loss of $572 million, down on its profit of $25 million, in the same quarter last year.
+Leading data storage manufacturer Western Digital (NASDAQ: WDC) beat analysts' expectations in Q1 FY2024, with revenue down 26.4% year on year to $2.75 billion.
+The company also expects next quarter's revenue to be around $2.95 billion, in line with analysts' estimates.
+Turning to EPS, Western Digital made a non-GAAP loss of $1.76 per share, down from its profit of $0.20 per share in the same quarter last year.

-- Free cash flow was negative $527 million, compared to negative free cash flow of $240 million in previous quarter
+- Free Cash Flow was -$544 million compared to -$219 million in the previous quarter

-- Inventory Days Outstanding: 144, up from 133 previous quarter
+- Inventory Days Outstanding: 120, down from 130 in the previous quarter

 Founded in 1970 by a Motorola employee, Western Digital (NASDAQ: WDC) is a leading producer of hard disk drives, SSDs and flash memory.